 There are no risks associated with participating in this study.
-Your usual treatment team will recommend you to participate in the study.
-If at any time during the study you become unwell you can withdraw and we will let your treatment team know.
+If at any time during the study, you become unwell you can withdraw, and we will let your treatment team know.

 Benefits

 We cannot predict improvements in individual participants.
 You will have the opportunity to provide feedback on your experience of the intervention to assist with developing future interventions.